 How should I train?

-Any good training program that is well designed should be balanced between volume, intensity and frequency.
-Anyone can put together a training program that is all of one and none of the others, but that is where people get bored or hurt.
+Any good training programme that is well designed should be balanced between volume, intensity and frequency.
+Anyone can put together a training programme that is all of one and none of the others, but that is where people get bored or hurt.

 But how should YOU be training?